Bit numbering: Signed integer example

 This table illustrates an example of an 8 bit signed decimal value using the two's complement method.
 The MSb most significant bit has a negative weight in signed integers, in this case −2^{7} = −128.
 The other bits have positive weights.
 The lsb (least significant bit) has weight 1.
 The signed value is in this case −128+2 = −126.

-Most- vs least-significant bit first
+Most-significant versus least-significant bit first

 The expressions most significant bit first and least significant bit at first are indications on the ordering of the sequence of the bits in the bytes sent over a wire in a serial transmission protocol or in a stream (e.g. an audio stream).